csware/si/README.md

 ### Installation steps for GATE

-- Prepate the `datadir` in which the submissions will be stored (see the "Configuration files" section above)
+- Prepate the `datapath` in which the submissions will be stored (see the "Configuration files" section above)
   - Copy `submissiondir/*` and `SecurityManager/NoExitSecurityManager.jar` to that folder
-  - If you want to use the [JPlag plagiarism system](https://github.com/jplag/jplag), compile it into a single .jar (using the maven goal `assembly:assembly` inside the `jplag` directory and copy the final `.jar` (from the target folder) as `jplag.jar` into the root of the `datadir`
+  - If you want to use the [JPlag plagiarism system](https://github.com/jplag/jplag), compile it into a single .jar (using the maven goal `assembly:assembly` inside the `jplag` directory and copy the final `.jar` (from the target folder) as `jplag.jar` into the root of the `datapath`
 - On Windows: Make sure the `JAVA_HOME` environment variable is set and points to the JDK directory (e.g. `C:\Program Files\BellSoft\LibericaJDK-11\`)
 - Prepare Tomcat
   - Rename the build `.war` file to e.g. `gate`, because the name is then used to build the URL under which GATE will be accessible using Tomcat